How To Optimize Content For Today's Google Search

 • Focus on E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness).

-• Showcase expert voices—include quotes, testimonials, and detailed insights.
+• Showcase expert voices, including quotes, testimonials, and detailed insights.

 • Differentiate your content by offering unique perspectives and first-hand experience.